 Some Important Accessories You Might Need Before You Bathe Your Dog

 - Look for a good dog shampoo, which is preferably tangle-free and provides coat conditioning for your dog.
-Don’t try to use human shampoo on dog coat, it won’t give you the results you need plus most human shampoos are not to be tested on humans as they might cause harm to their coat.
+Don’t try to use human shampoo on a dog coat, it won’t give you the results you need plus most human shampoos are not to be tested on humans as they might cause harm to their coat.

 - Towels (Depends on the size of your dog)